lucidlayer/traceform/README.md

         # or
         yarn add --dev @lucidlayer/babel-plugin-traceform
         ```
-    *   Configure your `babel.config.js` (or equivalent) to use the plugin, typically only for development builds:
+    *   Configure your build tool to use the plugin, typically only for development builds.
+Here are examples for common setups:

+        **For projects using Babel directly (`babel.config.js` or `.babelrc`):**
         ```javascript
         // Example babel.config.js
         module.exports = {